iocfinc/100DaysOfML/Logs.md

 Don't you just love it when the confluence of things are in your favor?
 I am now done with the initial run of the mini-project.
 How about that?
 Big step in my progress today.
 I will do some more testing.
 I checked and with Kaggle's free GPU resource, I was able to run 100 epochs of the model at approximately 15 mins.
 Not bad.<br>

 I am also uploading a copy of the notebook created in Kaggle together with this update in git.

+## Day 34: August 9, 2018

+Finally, some solid progress in terms of crunching through the lectures. __Having the right set of tools on hand while doing something really saves a lot of time and keeps you moving__.
+I hope that I can finish the course before the free GPU enabled notebooks of Kaggle runs out.
+I do have some credits in AWS but that is for later, for those compute intensive networks, or should it be used for CNN.  :open_mouth:<br><br>
+For now I will continue on the Convolutional Neural Netorks Topic.
+This goes in parallel with the CNN in Tensorflow lesson.
+I say in parallel because training still takes a while to complete.
+Might as well read from other lessons to catch up.
+From the looks of the forum, I think I am behind by a huge ammount.
+I have until this weekend to finish all the pre-requisite topics before I touch the project.
+Must push on. :muscle:<br><br>
+I ended at Transfer Learning in Lesson 2 and I am on Max Pooling Layers in Lesson 3.

+I just finished ConvNet in TensorFlow.
+Actually, not fully.
+I am still about to do the read through for the MNIST code.
+I will run the code later.
+Also, I have to learn how to transition from importing the data set to simply reading it from a my disk in Kaggle.
+That is for later.
+For now I am focusing on CNNs in TensorFlow, specifically in going over the sample code.

+I am viewing the code and it looks quite similar to ANN.
+Which makes sense considering that they should be based on the same concept but on a different operation.
+One critical thing I have to wrap my head around is the order of the arguments in the functions.
+TensorFlow already has built-in functions for neural nets including conv and pooling and we have taken on the weigths and varaibles in TF from the previous topic on ANN.
+This should take some time.

+## Day 35: August 10, 2018

+I did some studies last night.
+Mostly about initialization of the weights and how initializing the weights to ones or zeros are actually making the model train longer.
+The concept is about initializing the weights via the random generator.

+I did some auditing of the remaining days for the project.
+Its only 10 days.
+Plenty of time relative to what can be done in a day but subject to the demands of the work.
+I still have to do my job before the course.

 ## Current Resources